List of One-Punch Man characters: Lightning Max

 Lightning Max (イナズマックス/ライトニングマックス, Inazumakkusu/Raitoningumakkusu), or simply known by his real name, Max (マックス, Makkusu) is a young prodigious karateka who wears a sports outfit and high-tech running shoes, has his hair slicked back to a point, and has a lightning symbol on his left cheek.
 He is ranked 20 in A-Class.
 He was called to Z-City to look for the rumored monster in Z-City after the creature had defeated Golden Ball and Spring Mustachio, but he came to the scene after it was already beaten by Saitama.
 He is among the superheroes that were defeated by the Sea King.
 In the Dark Matter Invasion storyline, he and Stinger assist Mumen Rider in a rescue operation.
 In the anime, he and Smile Man were sent to A-City at the start of the series to stop Vaccine Man, but are defeated.
 He later participates in the martial arts tournament but is eliminated by Suiryu.

 Lightning Max is voiced by Sōichirō Hoshi in the original Japanese version and by Ben Pronsky in the English dub.

 Stinger

 Stinger (スティンガー, Sutingā) is a popular fighter introduced as A-Class, Rank 11.
 He wears a tight black suit made of bandages.
-He wields a spear called Bamboo Shoot.
+Stinger wields a spear called Bamboo Shoot.
 In the battle against the Clan of the Seafolk, he takes down many Clan members until the Sea King shows up and defeats him.
 In the Dark Matter invasion storyline, he and Lightning Max assist Mumen Rider in rescue operations.
 Also, he fights Grizz-Meow in the "Lost Cat" side story.
 In the side story "Numbers" and in a later chapter, he is listed as rank 10.

 Stinger is voiced by Tomokazu Seki in the original Japanese version and by Chris Hackney in the English dub.